-The antipasto bar, which usually is divided into a veggie plate or a seafood plate, and is almost always one trip only (depending on the restaurant and the antipasto bar, sometimes I can turn this into a meal in itself!)
+Depending on the restaurant and the antipasto bar, sometimes I can turn this into a meal in itself.

-Bruschetta, topped with either tomatoes and a drizzle of olive oil, and perhaps some garlic or basil, or a slather of a spread such as artichoke, olive or truffles (this is a personal no-no for me, as it fills me up too much, but they are usually small.)
+Another popular appetizer is bruschetta, often topped with tomatoes and a drizzle of olive oil, or perhaps some garlic or basil, or a slather of a spread such as artichoke, olive or truffles.

-If you are in a restaurant that serves seafood, it is typical to get marinated anchovies, or a cold seafood salad.
+If you are in a restaurant that serves seafood, typical appetizers include marinated anchovies, steamed clams and mussels, or a cold seafood salad.

 You might think pasta is pasta, and that you can get pasta anywhere in Italy.
 Yes, you will find some form of pasta just about everywhere in Italy, but the types, shapes, and toppings change from region to region.

 Pasta in Rome is typically long, such as spaghetti, fettucine, tagliatelle or tagliolini; or short dried pasta such as farfalle (little bow ties), rigatoni or penne.
 (Stuffed pastas like ravioli and tortellini and lasagna are more commonly found in other regions of Italy.)